View Donald Artz's Obituary on wausaudailyherald.com and share memories

 Donald loved his Church; enjoyed hunting, fishing, playing his trumpet and concertina.
 He was a current member of American Legion Post 234 in Omro and was a life member of the NRA.

-Survivors include his wife Eileen (Frisch) Artz; sons, Tom (Diana) Artz of Oshkosh, James (Debra) Artz of Ottawa, Illinois, and Steve (Peggy) Artz of Gleason; daughters, Marlene (Harvy) Brown of Tuolumne, California, and Catherine (David) Treutelaar of Mukwonago; daughter-in-law, Nancy Artz of Rothschild; 17 grandchildren; 20 great-grandchildren; 7 great-great-grandchildren; brother, Leonard "Bud" (Audrey) Artz of Plover; and brother-in-law, James Hersant of Green Bay.
+Survivors include his wife Shirley (Clark) Artz; sons, Tom (Diana) Artz of Oshkosh, James (Debra) Artz of Ottawa, Illinois, and Steve (Peggy) Artz of Gleason; daughters, Marlene (Harvey) Brown of Tuolumne, California, and Catherine (David) Treutelaar of Mukwonago; daughter-in-law, Nancy Artz of Rothschild; 17 grandchildren; 20 great-grandchildren; 7 great-great-grandchildren; brother, Leonard ""Bud"" (Audrey) Artz of Plover; and brother-in-law, James Hersant of Green Bay.

-He was preceded in death by his parents, Emil and Vida (Lane) Artz; son, Bruce Artz; sisters, Dorothy Upton and Patricia Hersant.
+He was preceded in death by his parents, Emil and Vida (Lane) Artz; wives, Eleanor (Robinson) Artz, Nancy (O'Dell/Rossa) Artz, Eileen (Fritsch) Artz; son, Bruce Artz; sisters, Dorothy Upton and Patricia Hersant.

 The Funeral Mass will be held at 11:30 a.m. on Tuesday, May 28, 2019, at St. Mark Catholic Church in Rothschild.
 Fr.
 Allan Slowiak will officiate.
 Burial with full Military Honors will be at Queen of Peace Cemetery in Antigo.
 Visitation will be at the church on Tuesday morning from 9:30 a.m. until the time for Mass.